dnsimple/dnsimple-support/content/articles/how-to-issue-new-transfer-when-transfer-denied.md

 ---
+meta: How to proceed in case a domain transfer was denied.
 title: How can I issue a new transfer order when a transfer is denied?
 excerpt: How to proceed in case a domain transfer was denied.
 categories: